JieGroup/GenAI/docs/safety/index.md

         return self.loss_mse(noise, self.nn_model(x_t, c, _ts / self.n_T, context_mask))

     def sample(self, n_sample, size, device, guide_w = 0.0):
-        # we follow the guidance sampling scheme described in 'Classifier-Free Diffusion Guidance'
-        # to make the fwd passes efficient, we concat two versions of the dataset,
-        # one with context_mask=0 and the other context_mask=1
-        # we then mix the outputs with the guidance scale, w
-        # where w>0 means more guidance
+        # We follow the guidance sampling scheme described in 'Classifier-Free Diffusion Guidance'.
+To make the fwd passes efficient, we concat two versions of the dataset, one with context_mask=0 and the other context_mask=1.
+We then mix the outputs with the guidance scale, w, where w>0 means more guidance
         x_i = torch.randn(n_sample, *size).to(device)  # x_T ~ N(0, 1), sample initial noise
         c_i = torch.arange(0,11).to(device) # context for us just cycles throught the mnist labels
         c_i = c_i.repeat(int(n_sample/c_i.shape[0]))